deephacks/westty/readme.md

 Westty is programmatic and give users the freedom to implement any mechanism to configure it.
 The server engine starts in around 5 seconds (spent mostly on jar/class scanning) and consumes less than 10mb of JVM heap space.

-Using WebSockets with Westty is real simple, deploy the server runtime with westty-sockjs and you're good to go.
+WebSockets is real simple when using Westty.
+Just deploy the server runtime with westty-sockjs and you're good to go.

 Cluster-awareness is provided through [Hazelcast](http://www.hazelcast.com) using westty-cluster and can be deployed as such on private networks or amazon ec2 using the provided [Apache Whirr](http://whirr.apache.org) recipe.